 - Find Service-specific guidance for making a report of child abuse or neglect in the attachments at the end of this Learn section.

-Reread the scenarios in the Reflecting on Abuse and Neglect activity in which individuals suspected Timothy was being abused.
+View and complete the Reflecting on Abuse and Neglect case study activity.
+Reread these scenarios in which individuals suspected abuse was occurring in the Miller house.
 Be sure to notice the additional information about what the adults in each situation did.
-Then answer the reflection questions and share your responses with a coach, trainer, or administrator.
-Review the suggested answer key responses for additional reflection.
+Then answer the reflection questions and share your responses with a trainer, coach, or administrator.
+Review the suggested responses for additional reflection.

 Because reporting requirements and procedures vary widely, you must know the specific procedures for making a report in your workplace.
 Download the Reporting Suspected Cases of Child Abuse or Neglect: Procedures in my Program activity.
-Talk to your administrator and complete each section.
+Talk to your administrator, trainer, or coach and complete each section.
 Store or post the document in an accessible area of your room.